mervinapiag/Client-Project-Tracker/README.md

 Project-App is a web application that allows users to manage their to-do list.
 Users can add, update, delete, and view their todos through the provided API endpoints.

-Features
+## Features

-Create a project
+- Create a project
-View all projects
+- View all projects
-View a project by ID
+- View a project by ID
-Update a project
+- Update a project
-Delete a project
+- Delete a project

+## Custom Features For Validation
-Request validation using Joi
+- Request validation using Joi
-Duplicate project name validation
+- Duplicate project name validation
-Start date and due date validation
+- Start date and due date validation

-PostgreSQL database integration
-Sequelize migrations
-API testing using Mocha and Supertest
-Repository Pattern architecture
-Technologies
+## Technologies Used
-Node.js
+- Node.js
-Express.js
+- Express.js
-PostgreSQL
+- PostgreSQL
-Sequelize ORM
-Joi
-Mocha
-Chai
-Supertest
+- SequelizeORM

 ## Installation
 Clone the repository and install the required dependencies: